ZoeyZhang1/spm_auto_reorient/README.md

 The tool can be included in the batching system of SPM12 by
-- adding the `spm\_cfg\_autoreorient.m` function in to the spm\config sub-directory.
+- adding the `spm\_auto\_reorient.m` function in to the spm\config sub-directory.
 Then this module can be included in any processing pipeline;
 - overwriting the `spm\_cfg.m` with this one, so that the module appears in the SPM\spatial pull-down menu.
 See the 'help', for all the details and various options.